WDI-SEA/temperature-converter-dom/readme.md

 SO!
 I made a thing and it's cute and I like it.
 Nothing too fancy.

 Couple of things - you can enter 4 characters in the 'enter temperature' box INCLUDING a '-' for negative numbers.
-This means you not enter a number smaller than -999.
+This means you can not enter a number smaller than -999.
 Sorry.

 When a result is freezing, you will see some cooooold emojis!
 Conversely, when a result is boiling, you will see hot emojis!
 How cute!